-B. The Committee shall pay the annual cost of the following health insurance plans for all certified personnel as indicated in the table below.
+B. The Committee shall pay the annual cost of the following health insurance plans for all certified personnel as indicated in the table below; all certified personnel eligible for enrollment in the High Deductible (HD) Family or Individual Plan with HSA shall be enrolled in said plan at the next legal opportunity, following ratification of this Agreement.
 A summary of the health and dental plans that contains the agreed-upon benefits will be available in the office of the Human Resources Administrator.

-2012-2013 2013-2014 2014-2015
+2017- 2018 2018- 2019 2019- 2020 2020- 2021

-Preferred Provider Organization 83% 80% 80%
+Preferred Provider 80% 80% 80% 80%

-(PPO) Family or Individual Plan
+Organization (PPO) Family or

+Individual Plan

-High Deductible (HD) Family or NA 88% 88%
+High Deductible (HD) Family 100% 100% × ×

-Individual Plan with HSA
+or Individual Plan with HSA